smallhadroncollider/taskell/roadmap.md

     > Either command line arguments for settings or just a `-c other.ini` command
 - Readline support?
     > Using Haskline: https://rootmos.github.io/main/2017/08/31/combining-brick-and-haskeline.html
+- Editable title?
+    > Use a `# Title` at top of file and display title somewhere in taskell

 ## In Progress

 - Add custom key support
-- Use proper error codes
-- Performance with large files
-    > Becomes unusable with large files
-    * [x] Initially use debouncing to avoid writing too often
+    * [ ] Create controls.ini
-    * [ ] Cache formatting results
+    * [ ] Update events to use Map from controls.ini
+    * [ ] Check for key conflicts: include keys not explicitly mapped (e.g. 1-9, Esc, Enter)
-    * [ ] Invalidate layout cache less frequently
+    * [ ] Check for bits of functionality missing a mapping
-    * [ ] Benchmarking tests
+    * [ ] Update Help dialogue with key mappings
-    * [ ] Allow cancelling write to avoid trying to write the same file at the same time
+- Add a List widget for common actions between tasks and sub-tasks
+- Can't remove a description

 ## Done